nordp/not-enough-space/README.md

 ### Controls:

-Use WASD or the arrow keys to steer the U.F.O. and use _space_-bar to activate the tractor beam.
+Use the arrow keys to steer the U.F.O. and use _space_-bar to activate the tractor beam.
 You can also use Z and X to turn around quickly.
+To shoot press F (fire) and to activate the shield keep S (shield) pressed.

-    Make sure to save enough energy to keep the beam available!
+    Make sure to save enough energy to keep the beam and the shield available!